jilic2706/helioz-project-ver2/README.md

         laravelsail/php81-composer:latest \
         composer install --ignore-platform-reqs*
 - Navigate to the project folder upon cloning and execute *./vendor/bin/sail up -d* (or *sail up -d* if you've defined the aforementioned alias)
-- Create a new MySQL connection in TablePlus via credentials found in the .env.example file
+- (OPTIONAL) Create a new MySQL connection in TablePlus via credentials found in the .env file
-- Execute the following chain of commands: *sail artisan migrate --seed && npm install && npm run watch*
+- Execute the following chain of commands: *sail artisan migrate --seed && sail npm install && sail npm run dev*
-    - it is entirely possible the npm commands will not work because of some sort of incompatabilities Laravel has with Vite